 Spina bifida is a condition where the bones in the vertebral column do not fully cover the spinal cord, leaving it exposed.
 Symptoms range from mild to severe, and it can affect physical and intellectual development.

-It is a congenital problem, present before birth, and it is caused by the incomplete closing of the embryonic neural tube.
+Spina bifida is a congenital problem, which means it is present before birth.
+It results from the incomplete closing of the embryonic neural tube.
 It is a neural tube defect.

 This structure gradually develops into bones, nerves, and tissue.
 These eventually form the nervous system, the spinal column, and the spine, a ridge of bone that protects and surrounds the nerves.

 In spina bifida, the neural tube and spinal column do not develop properly.
 The spine does not close fully, and the spinal column remains exposed along several vertebrae.

 A sac forms on the fetus’ back as the membranes and spinal cord push out.
 The sac may be covered with meninges, or membranes.

 Out of 4 million babies born in the United States each year, spina bifida affects 1,500–2,000.

 The four main types of spina bifida are: